 - Oral iron: Oral iron describes a method by which iron salts are added to the body before or after a normal meal.
 However, this method cannot be used for every person, as it occasionally leads to intolerance.

-- Intravenous iron: In this method, fluids are injected into the body that contain metered amounts of iron.
+- Intravenous iron: In this method, fluids are injected into the body that contains metered amounts of iron.
 This form of treatment is increasingly used when the oral ironing method does not work.

 - Ingestion of iron-rich foods: Another option is to increasingly focus your diet on foods that contain iron.
 The best-known foods in this category are, for example, pumpkin seeds, sesame seeds, egg yolks and legumes.